DesignyourCode/wp-install/README.md

     > **Tip:** If you don't have PHPMyAdmin or a similar GUI installed, you can run `mysql -u <username-here> -p 'CREATE DATABASE <project-name-here>'`

 2. Run `composer create-project designyourcode/wp-install <project-name-here>`

+    >  **Tip:** If you are running `composer update` or `composer install` and do not have PHP Redis installed on your system, you will need to run append your composer command with `--ignore-platform-reqs`

 3. Follow the onscreen instructions to add your config settings.
 4. Add your theme into `wp-content/themes` (this can then be committed with the rest of your project).